mmdevcodes/a11y-slider/README.md

 ### Responsive Option Example

 You can have different options by specifying a viewport width.
-This always work with the mobile-first (think min-width).
+This behaves like CSS min-width media queries.
 Your initial options outside of the `responsive` object will work from your lowest specified viewport and down.

 ```js
 const slider = new A11YSlider(document.querySelector('.slider'), {